 On a long hiking or backpacking trip having a good pair of hiking boots is essential.
 There is nothing worse than a pair of boots that are too small, rub your feet or cause blisters.
 I highly recommend getting a pair of over-the-ankle boots like these Vasque ones.

 Coming back down on those switchbacks from the Upper Yosemite Falls portion was pretty tough on my ankles and I slipped a few times.
 Over-the-ankle boots prevent your ankles from rolling and potentially getting injured when your feet become tired.

 If you plan to camp at Eagle Peak overnight, you will most likely need a small camping stove with a burner to make your dinner and breakfast.

 We use this type of camping stove on our backpacking trips.
-It works pretty great and we use it to make quick meals like rice with chicken, oatmeal and coffee in just a few minutes.
-Note that you’ll need to buy the gas separately but you can get that at any outdoors store like Big 5.
+It works pretty great and we use it to make quick meals like rice with chicken, oatmeal, and coffee in just a few minutes.
+Note that you’ll need to buy the gas separately but you can get that at any outdoor store like Big 5.

 Read Next: How To Dehydrate Fruit The Easy Way

 The weather during our Yosemite backpacking trip in September was hot during the day and cold at night.
 I highly recommend wearing shorts and breezy shirts during the day and bringing lots of layers for the nighttime.
 Your packing list might change depending on the season, but here are a few things that I recommend to bring clothing-wise:

 - Shorts during the day.
 I ended up bringing only leggings on the hike and I was super hot during the day.
 If I had to do it again, I would have chosen shorts during the day.